Gold Coast Holistic Dental Care

 6. Reducing Pain

 A study published in Psychosomatic Medicine found that inhaling lavender and/or rosemary helped reduce pain sensitivity (3).
-If you are looking for natural relief from pain, place a few drops of lavender and rosemary essential oils into a diffuser, inhale from the bottle, or rub onto your wrists and temples.
+If you are looking for natural relief from pain, place a few drops of lavender and rosemary essential oils into a diffuser, inhale from the bottle, or rub them onto your wrists and temples.

 7. Improve Brain Function